 Fitzwaryn School is highly regarded as an outstanding provision for pupils with SEN within Oxfordshire.

-The school has received three ‘outstanding’ OFSTED reports following the last three inspections, the most recent being in October 2014:
+The school has received four ‘outstanding’ OFSTED reports following the last four inspections, the most recent being in May 2022:

-The school caters for 108 children and young adults aged 3 – 19 years whose special needs range from Moderate Learning Difficulties (MLD) to Severe (SLD) and Profound Multiple Learning Difficulties (PMLD) All pupils admitted to the school have an Education, Health and Care Plan.
+The school currently caters for 122 children and young adults aged 3 – 19 years whose special needs range from Moderate Learning Difficulties (MLD) to Severe (SLD) and Profound Multiple Learning Difficulties (PMLD).
+All pupils admitted to the school have an Education, Health and Care Plan.

 The school is situated in Wantage, a growing market town in the south of Oxfordshire.
 The pupils come from a large catchment area and many are brought by taxi.
 The majority of pupils come from Wantage and Grove, Didcot and Abingdon, but there are also pupils on roll from West Berkshire and Swindon.

 A major building programme was undertaken in 2008 that saw outdated 1970s accommodation being refurbished and new build added to enhance provision.
 These works resulted in a total transformation of the school.
 Further building work was completed in September 2018 to provide increased accommodation.

 February 2013 saw the conversion of Fitzwaryn School (sponsor status) to a Multi Academy Trust within the Propeller Academy Trust (PAT).